August 9-11: Wagon Train Reunion

-On August 9-11, an estimated 300 descendants of an Eleven Covered Wagon Train will convene in Sioux Falls to celebrate the 140th Anniversary of the original, incredible four-week journey.
-The reunion events will be held on campus and at Heritage Park.
+On August 9-11, 2013, an estimated 300 descendants of an Eleven Covered Wagon Train convened in Sioux Falls to celebrate the 140th Anniversary of the original, incredible four-week journey.
+The reunion events were held on campus and at Heritage Park.

 It began on May 18, 1873, when the Wagon Train left Fillmore County, Minnesota, and headed west into the sunset to claim land in the Dakota Territory.
 It ended on June 18, 1873, upon their arrival in the northeast corner of Minnehaha County, about eight miles west of Garretson, S.D.
 It is believed that this Eleven Covered Wagon Train may have been one of the longest to ever enter Dakota territory.

 Most people who comprised the Eleven Covered Wagons began immigrating from Norway to America in the mid 1850s, settling in Wisconsin, Minnesota and Iowa.

 In the Spring of 1871, Johannes Berdahl and several neighbors started west to look over the country and see for themselves what land was available to be claimed.
 When they got as far as the Sioux River in Dakota Territory near the present location of Brandon, S.D., they found what they were looking for.
 The land was good and there was an abundance of timber so they turned around and went back to Minnesota, very excited about what they had seen and found.
 The Western Fever had begun.